jeff1evesque/raspberry-pi/README.md

 ###Definition

 The Raspberry Pi is a credit-card sized computer containing at least 1 USB slot, which can be used for any USB device containing a linux driver.
+Since the inception of the Raspberry Pi (model A) in February 2012, there have been two additional models made available, the model B, and the model B+.

-Since the inception of the Raspberry Pi (model A) in February 2012, there have been two additional models made available.
 The schematic are as follows:

                 | Model A       | Model B       | Model B+       |
 ---------------:| --------------|:-------------:| --------------:|